 Neck Related Sleep Apnea

-Obstructive sleep apnea has a significant impact, not only on sleep, but in quality of life, daily activities, and contributes to higher health care costs.
+The condition has a significant impact, not only on sleep, but in quality of life, daily activities, and contributes to higher health care costs.
 A comparative Study in the journal Sleep indicates and in the general adult population, 80% to 90% of those with this condition are untreated and undiagnosed.

 It is a chronic condition with partial collapse or anatomical obstruction of the upper airway during sleep.
 Due to inadequate quality and/or quantity of sleep, sufferers often exhibit related problems during the day, like excessive daytime sleepiness and poor cognitive function.
 Some of the more serious consequences can be secondary cardiovascular disorders.